buley/personal/src/content/learning.md

-# Beyond Theory: Converting Information into Strategic Advantage
+# Learning: Converting Information into Strategic Advantage

 > *“It is impossible for a man to learn what he thinks he already knows.” — Epictetus*